jhu-ip/cs220-f24/assign/hw0.md

 Create a *.zip* file named *hw0.zip* which contains exactly the following four files: **gold.c, silver.c, bronze.c, gitlog.txt**.
 Copy the *hw0.zip* file to your local machine, and submit it via Gradescope.
 Specifically:

 * Log into Canvas, access the EN.601.220 site.
-* Click on the Gradescope link in the sidebar menu to access our course site for assessments and grading.
+* Click on the Gradescope link in the sidebar menu to access our course site for assessments and grading feedback.
 * Click Homework 0.
 * Click Submit (or Resubmit if you have done this before).
 * Drag your zip file onto the Drag & Drop box (or click the box and select the zip file).